bitdessin/JustDeepIt/docs/source/tutorials/wheat-head-detection.rst

 Python script :file:`gwhd2coco.py` stored in GitHub (`JustDeepIt/tutorials/GWHD/scripts <https://github.com/biunit/JustDeepIt/tree/main/tutorials/GWHD/scripts>`_) can be used for format conversion.
 In addition, JustDeepIt requires a text file containing class names.
-We create file :file:`class_label.txt` containing only "spike" on the first line, as the GWHD dataset only has one class, namely, wheat head.
+We create a file :file:`class_label.txt` containing only "spike" on the first line, as the GWHD dataset only has one class, namely, wheat head.

 The above dataset preparation can be performed manually or automatically using the following shell scripts: